jessemillar/class-notes/tech-201/lessons/lesson-19.md

 		- Must not be associated with suicide
 - When Mohammed's name is mentioned, it often is followed by a phrase like "may his name be blessed"
 	- Islams who use Christ's name add a similar phrase
+- The Islam library in Cordoba had over 400,000 volumes when the Benedictine monastery in Switzerland had only 600 at the same time
+- A number of Arabic words begin with "al" such as algebra, almanac, alcohol, and algorithm

 ## Civilizations After Roman Empire
 1. Byzantium